 Delegating work to others does not mean it can be swept under the carpet and put out of mind.
 It still needs the soft-touch supervision and monitoring required to ensure that the employee keeps on track, but does however mean that the manager does not need to get bogged down in the time-consuming aspects of the task.

-We have already seen how important it is in the business coaching process to set specific development goals and targets, in the article entitled "Business Coaching Needs to be Continuous and with Targets".
+We have already seen how important it is in the business coaching process to set specific development goals and targets.
 A failure to determine any objectives, or even ones which are too general and not specific, will make it hard or impossible to measure success and progress as the person implements what has been discussed during their business coaching sessions.

 Rather than waiting to the end (if indeed there ever is an end to their sessions with the business coach, with many people, especially executives, choosing to receive executive coaching indefinitely), it is extremely useful and necessary if a person truly wishes to develop, to introduce checkpoints at regular intervals.